AtharvRedij/easyshop/README.md

     2.  admin can add items to stock
     3.  admin can add new products
 2. Sign in for customers (users) so they can save cart items and view past orders.
-3. Check if qunatity is available in stock before placing an order.
+3. Search product by name
-4. Search product by name
+4. Search & group products by category
-5. Search & group products by category
+5. Persist state between tabs and page refresh